 This module is coordinated by the Addictions Department at King’s College London jointly with the UK Centre for Tobacco and Alcohol Studies (UKCTAS) and has been facilitated by Prof. Ann McNeill, Dr. Niamh Fitzgerald and Dr. Sadie Boniface.

-The module will be delivered via blended learning with online materials available from January 2018, followed by a week of classroom sessions the week commencing 6th February 2017.
+The module will be delivered via blended learning with online materials available in January, followed by a week of classroom sessions the week commencing 4th February 2019.

-The course will run from 1pm Monday 5th Feb until 1pm Friday 8th Feb 2019 at the Addiction Sciences Building in Denmark Hill, South London.
+The course will run from 1pm Monday 4th Feb until 1pm Friday 8th Feb 2019 at the Addiction Sciences Building in Denmark Hill, South London.

-Course fee for people working in the public or voluntary sector: £700.
-10% early bird discount available.
+Course fee for people working in the public or voluntary sector: £700 (TBC) 10% early bird discount available.

-In 2018 we will be opening the course to UKCTAS affiliated organisations and those working in public health, community safety or a related field are welcome to join the course.
+In 2019 members of UKCTAS affiliated organisations and those working in public health, community safety or a related field are welcome to join the course.
 Having external participants always adds a new dimension to the module and sparks interesting discussions between the participants.
-If you are unsure about its suitability for your needs or for information about fees, please contact Dr. Sadie Boniface (email@example.com)
+If you are unsure about its suitability for your needs or for information about fees, please contact Dr. Sadie Boniface (firstname.lastname@example.org)